aionnetwork/aion-docs/tokens/aion-desktop-wallet/validating-your-download/_index.en.md

+---
+title: Validating Your Download
+weight: 1
+chapter: true
+---

+# Validating Your Download

 In order to validate that your download and lower your chances of being caught in a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack), follow the instructions for your operating system.

 # Linux